MKastek/GCP-ACE-exam/exam-notes.md

 - Unlike some NoSQL databases that offer eventual consistency, Cloud Spanner provides strong consistency across global reads and writes, which is essential for relational data integrity.
 - It requires minimal management from the user's end, handling most of the scaling aspects automatically

-### Shared core machine type
-Shared core machine types offer a balance of performance and cost efficiency, making them a good choice for low-traffic, always-on applications.

 ### Cloud Audit Logs